stepas-toliautas/enccs-instructor-training/content/workshops-online.md

   more people overwhelmed and underwhelmed.

+### Getting/giving feedback on learners' progress

+Feedback is an essential part of effective learning.
+Feedback is bi-directional:
+- To be effective, instructors need feedback on their learners' progress.
+Learners can also check their progress and ask relevant questions to get clarification.
+- Instructors also need feedback on their teaching.
+For instance, this can help them to adapt the pace, add/skip optional exercises and improve their teaching.

+This feedback comes through what is called *formative assessments* (in contrast to *summative assessment*).

+Learners don't "pass" or "fail" formative assessments; they are simply a feedback mechanism.
+For example, a music teacher might ask a learner to play a scale very slowly in order to see whether they are breathing correctly, and if not, what they should change.

+Formative assessment is most useful when it happens frequently and when the results are easily interpretable by the learner and instructor.

+ENCCS uses different instruments to get feedback from learners:

+- Surveys: we will discuss ENCCS surveys in the episode {doc}`workshops-online`.
+- Exercises and quizzes: we have many exercises during ENCCS workshops and also use polls to keep participants engaged and to obtain quick feedback on their progress.

 ### See also

 - CodeRefinery maintains a number of [workshop manuals](https://github.com/coderefinery/manuals/) with most of the "primary" information.
 This episode condenses this into a quick overview.